Table of Contents

 An employee who has worked for a continuous period of 12 months is entitled to make a request for flexible working arrangements once they become a parent or person responsible for the care of a child.
 This entitlement also extends to casual employees if they have a reasonable expectation of continuing employment with the employer on a regular, systematic basis.

 Flexible working arrangements usually include:

-- Working closer to home or from home;
+- working closer to home or from home; or

-The employee must set out their request for one or more of the above arrangements must be set out in writing and given to you as the employer.
-It should also outline the changes sought as well as reasons.
+The employee must set out their request for one or more of the above arrangements in writing and give it to you as the employer.
+It should also outline the changes sought as well as the reasons for the request.
 You must then respond within 21 days after receiving the request.
 Your response could be an approval or refusal.
 However, if you refuse the request, you should consider the consequences for the employee and rely on one or more of the following “reasonable business grounds”, including:

 An employee has the right to appeal to the Fair Work Commission if their request is refused or unanswered after the 21-day period and if they are not satisfied with the reasons you have provided.
 The Commission can hold a conference between you and your employee to find a solution and to make recommendations.
 Notably, under new amendments to the Fair Work Act, the matter may escalate to arbitration.
 Where the Commission is satisfied that the parties will be unable to reach an agreement, they may order the employer to grant the request in part or in full.Continue reading this article below the form

 An employee is also entitled to be supported while breastfeeding in the workplace.
 As an employer, you may want to consider taking the following steps to ensure you are not discriminating against your employee: